Recreation Parks and Tourism — Road to Success

 The department’s Extension program is also located on the fourth floor.
 The purpose of the Extension unit of the department is to provide Texas citizens with information necessary to improve the quality of their decisions in the areas of parks, recreation and tourism.
 Both undergraduate and graduate students are often involved in the public education projects of Extension, as the need for answers are transmitted to researchers and the results of research are disseminated to citizens.
-For students involved in Extension projects, the exposure to real world, real time problems are invaluable experiences.
+For students involved in Extension projects, exposure to real-world, real-time problems are invaluable experiences.

 Leading scholars in tourism marketing, recreation finance, human wildlife interactions, sustainable tourism, leisure sociology and youth development.

 Standalone certificates available to any TAMU undergraduate, graduate, and non-degree seeking candidate.